Top 15 Hadoop Analytics Tools in 2020 – Take a Dive into Analytics

 Keeping you updated with latest technology trends, Join DataFlair on Telegram

 Top Hadoop Analytics Tools

-Features of Spark:
+Features of Apache Spark:

-2. Apache Impala
+3. Apache Impala

 Features of Impala: